 Now, regardless of what your circumstances are, it’s important to know what the main social media team roles are.

-4 Key Roles and Responsibilities for Building Your Social Media Team
+4 Key Roles and Responsibilities for Building Your Social Media Marketing Team

 1) The Social Media Manager

-Skills: Your Social Media Manager should not only be familiar with your industry, but also proactively keep up to date on the latest social media trends.
-This individual will have a direct impact on your overall marketing strategy so solid knowledge around SEO, lead generation, social media management tools and technologies, and customer service are very important.
-Look for someone with an affinity for knowledge sharing and strong leadership skills, which the rest of the social team can align to and learn from.
+Your Social Media Manager should not only be familiar with your industry but also proactively keep up to date on the latest social media trends.
+This individual will have a direct impact on your overall marketing strategy, so solid knowledge of SEO, lead generation, social media management tools, technologies, and customer service is very important.
+Look for someone with an affinity for knowledge sharing and strong leadership skills, which the rest of the social team can align with and learn from.
 Excellent presentation skills will also come in handy as your Social Manager will need to be social (pun intended) and represent your business in front of customers and other stakeholders.
 Lastly, I also always recommend that the Social Media Manager have a creative background in both copywriting and an eye for design; this comes in handy for understanding and streamlining the rest of the team’s operational processes.

-- Defines social media campaigns as they align to the overall digital marketing strategy
+- Defines social media campaigns as they align with the overall digital marketing strategy

 - Sets team goals and deadlines

-- Establishes company’s online reputation by building brand and product awareness
+- Establishes the company’s online reputation by building brand and product awareness

 - Manages the social media team’s performance and functions